heiskr/u/README.md

 ```

 TODO add an example for raise
-TODO raise any immutable type (number, string, tuple, map etc) as an error
+TODO raise any immutable type (number, string, tuple, set, map etc) as an error

 ### 2.5 Modules